 It is much easier to consume visualizations of event data, at least initially.
-A dashboard makes it easy to understand multiple different things about events at the same time as you can have multiple visualizations on the same page.
+A dashboard makes it easy to understand multiple different things about events simultaneously as you can have multiple visualizations on the same page.
 Today, Log Intelligence offers a few different types of dashboarding:

 - Chart on Explore page — basically a dashboard with a single widget

 - Pinboard — basically a dashboard with one or more widgets that is user+browser specific and not persisted

 - Dynamic dashboard — either pinboard compare of non “logs where” query from the Home page; basically an overtime dashboard with one or more widgets that is user-specific and not persisted